EReeves/RE-UI-a-Monogame-GUI/README.md

 - Easy to interface with any texture atlas implementation
 - Extensible

 Updates to RE: Ui may break your code until a stable version is established.
-I originally wrote this 4 years ago so it'll undergo some updates.
+I originally wrote this 4 years ago, so it'll undergo some updates.

 #  Quickstart

-1. Load in your textures and source rectanges, you can do this however you like.
-I use TexturePacker and a small library (which you can find in the [Sample Project](/Sample/Game.Desktop/Game.cs)).
+1. Load in your textures and source rectanges.
+You can do this however you like.
+Below, I use TexturePacker and a small library (which you can find in the [Sample Project](/Sample/Game.Desktop/Game.cs)).
 ```csharp
 TexturePackerLoader.SpriteSheetLoader loader = new SpriteSheetLoader(Content);
 var spriteSheet = loader.Load("texture");